avosuser/Getting_And_Cleaning_Data_Project1/README.md

 This Repository has all the data files and code for the "Getting and Cleaning Data" Project1 Assignment.

-* My code uses package data.table, see comments on the code file for installation instructions.
-* I setup working directory which suits my needs, feel free to change it as needed for your computer.

 ##### Data used on this project

 * The Data for the project was obtained here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##### How my code works

+* I Installed and loaded the needed libraries.
+* I setup a working directory which suits my needs, feel free to change it as needed for your computer.

 * Tables Created with my R code
 	<ul>